urbanpatrol/5-day-weather-forecast-dashboard/README.md

 * When a user clicks on a city in teh search history, they are again presented with current and future conditions for that city.

-## Features
+## Mockup
-The follwing image shows the web application's appearance and functionality
+The following image shows the web application's appearance and functionality
 ![alt text](./assets/images/application-demo.jpeg)

+## Additional Features
+An additional feature has been added to clear the history of the search

 ## Acknowledgements